-Already £2.021 million grant funding has been secured from Government for an early measures programme focussing on the A4600 corridor running between the city centre and M6 Junction 2.
+Already £2.021 million grant funding has been secured from Government for an early measures programme focusing on the A4600 corridor running between the city centre and M6 Junction 2.

 The package of measures includes:

 The programme will be delivered during 2018 and 2019, and there will be consultation with the local community on the proposals for the Ball Hill junction, which aim to help reduce congestion and therefore the levels of harmful pollution emitted by stationery and queuing vehicles.

 This package will complement the progressive upgrading of the city's bus fleet, with £1.5 million in grant funding having been secured to retrofit cleaner engines on around 100 buses operating within the city during 2018/19.
 The Council has also worked with National Express and Transport for the West Midlands to submit a funding bid seeking £2.3 million for the purchase of ten new electric buses that would operate within the city.